wuandr/wuandr.github.io/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Deployment

-Run `ng deploy` to deploy the project to Github pages.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).